 It is remarkable that self-propelling clusters are observed in the region of fully attractive, albeit non-reciprocal, droplet interactions where $\chot>0$ and $\chto>0$.
-This may be surprising, as self-propulsion normally emerges when the chasing rates have opposite signs.
-However, since droplets are extended objects, additional opportunities to realize conditions for effective non-reciprocal interactions may arise from the fact that the sources and sinks are chemicals are in the bulks of the droplets while the force-sensing operates at their interfaces.
+This may be surprising, as self-propulsion in systems with short-range interactions emerges when the chasing rates have opposite signs.
+However, since droplets are extended objects, additional opportunities to realize conditions for effective non-reciprocal interactions arise from the fact that the sources and sinks of chemicals are in the bulks of the droplets while the force-sensing operates at their interfaces.
 The chasing rates determine how the interface of each droplet interacts with the centre of the other.
-This implies, for example, that configurations in which the leftmost interface of droplet $2$ lies between the leftmost interface and centre of mass of droplet $1$ can lead to a net repulsive effect on droplet $1$, despite all the forces being attractive from the point of view of the respective interfaces; see Fig.~\ref{fig:possdroplets}(d).
+This implies that configurations in which the leftmost interface of droplet $2$ lies between the leftmost interface and centre of mass of droplet $1$ can lead to a net repulsive effect on droplet $1$, despite all the forces being attractive from the point of view of the respective interfaces; see Fig.~\ref{fig:possdroplets}(d).
 Note that this effect is only possible in active systems.

 As a consequence of the change in self-propulsion mechanism when $\chot$ changes sign (corresponding to $\vartheta=\frac{\pi}{2}$) the cluster inverts its velocity.
 While for $\chot<0$ droplet $1$ on the left is repelled by droplet $2$ that is chasing it, for $\chot>0$ droplet $1$ chases droplet $2$ due to the effective non-reciprocity described above.
 This is shown in Fig.~\ref{fig:phase}(c), where we present the velocities and relative positions for a set of simulations, within, and just outside, the overlapping regime.
 In both cases, the solutions relax over time towards the analytical predictions.